Symbolic Analysis of Nathaniel Hawthorn's "Young Goodman Brown"

 Symbolic Analysis of Nathaniel Hawthorn’s Young Goodman Brown

-Throughout the story Brown makes remarks about Faith’s pink ribbons.
-Pink ribbons are something many young girls wear and girls are a sign of purity and innocence.
-Faith’s ribbons are symbolic of Goodman Brown’s innocence as it slowly fades.
-When he is deep into the forest he realizes he’s past the point of no return when Faith’s pink ribbon is carried by the wind and lights upon a branch near him, he then cries out “My Faith is gone!”, a metaphor that his actual faith in God is gone.
+Throughout the story Brown makes remarks about his wife Faith’s pink ribbons.
+Pink ribbons are something many young girls wear, girls being a symbol of purity and innocence.
+Faith’s ribbons are represent Brown’s innocence as it slowly fades.
+Brown realizes he’s past the point of no return when Faith’s pink ribbon is carried by the wind and lights upon a branch near him, he then cries out “My Faith is gone!”, a metaphor that his actual faith in God is gone.